NASA’s James Webb telescope will explore the universe. Critics say its name represents a painful time in U.S. history.

 “Children are going to grow up with this name on their lips — and with this telescope that is going to define astronomy for a generation, as Hubble did before it,” Prescod-Weinstein told The Post.

-Although NASA has decided to keep James Webb’s name on the telescope, astronomers continue to debate the former leader’s legacy.
+Although NASA has decided to keep Webb’s name on the telescope, astronomers continue to debate the former leader’s legacy.
 As NASA’s chief from 1961 to 1968, Webb is credited for leading the agency through its most storied period: the Apollo missions.
 Webb retired from the agency in 1968, about a year before Apollo 11 reached the moon, but he is credited for laying the groundwork for that milestone.

 That is why Sean O’Keefe, NASA’s administrator from December 2001 to February 2005, decided to name the telescope, which was in its early stages at the time, after Webb.
 The decision, O’Keefe recently told NPR, came out of conversations with others at NASA.
 “There was no appointed group of commissioners to come up with a name,” although everyone at the time seemed to like the idea, O’Keefe told the public radio network.